alexvasqxz/Python_L-Y/README.md

 ### test_yacc.txt
 This text file contains the lines that will be used in the test_yacc.py file, with examples from simple to more complex, following the structure we have in the diagrams for the expressions.

+### sly_lex_yacc.txt
+This file contains a lexer and a parser implementation in SLY rather than PLY, it has an test example for the lexer and it uses the same file for testing the parser than the PLY one (test_yacc.txt).

 ## Evidence of Accepted Tests

 ### Lexical Tests